 You can also connect a external USB drive or a small micro-SD card.
 I hate these micro SD cards case the connection are very weak and you can lost the complete footage in no time.
 On my BixiCon, I was not able to get it working, it always display that there is no card.
 So I will says this is useless feature.

-There is the option of another external USB drive as backup, but I did not used it yet.
+There is the option of another external USB drive as backup.
 Sending to FTP if you have good connectivity is also a good way to save your precious time lapse footage if the box disappear at one point.

 I’m focusing here on RAW pictures cause they offer much more details and dynamic rang than JPG.
 The main idea with such controller is to get the best possible quality under complicated lighting.
 If JPG quality is fine for you, maybe IP camera will be enough and easier to setup.